gbechara/gcpdemos/devopsdemo1/lab.md

 The back end will not be accessible and you need to:

-- create a new certificate using a domain that you own.
-This is an example using a project name and gabrielbechara.demo
+- Create SSL certificates for dev and prod subdomains of a domain you own.
+This is an example using gabrielbechara.demo.altostrat.com:

 ```
 gcloud compute ssl-certificates create gab-dev-devops-1-certificate --domains app.dev.$GOOGLE_CLOUD_PROJECT_ID.gabrielbechara.demo.altostrat.com --global
 gcloud compute ssl-certificates create gab-prod-devops-1-certificate --domains app.prod.$GOOGLE_CLOUD_PROJECT_ID.gabrielbechara.demo.altostrat.com --global
 ```

-- Create record set, for both dev and prod of type A in DNS with the external IP of your loadbalancer created by the gateway api (or have your instructor create an DNS entry using your IP and hostname for Dev and Prod)
+- For each environment (dev and prod), create an A record in your DNS zone pointing to the external IP of your loadbalancer created by the gateway api (or have your instructor create an DNS entry using your IP and hostname for dev and prod)
-- Change the certificate of the gke gateway in bootstrap.yaml in gke-conf/my-fleet-conf/bootstrap.yaml then push the code upstream to have configsync update the cluster
+- Change the certificate of the gke gateway in `bootstrap.yaml` and in `gke-conf/my-fleet-conf/bootstrap.yaml` then push the code upstream to have configsync update the cluster
-- Change the routing rule in quotes-back/app/overlays/dev/gateway.yaml and in quotes-back/app/overlays/prod/gateway.yaml
+- Change the routing rule in `quotes-back/app/overlays/dev/gateway.yaml` and in `quotes-back/app/overlays/prod/gateway.yaml`
 - Redeploy the backend on dev using skaffold
-- Test the access to you back end on https://app.dev.gab-devops-1.gabrielbechara.demo.altostrat.com/api/citations
+- Test the access to your backend on https://app.dev.YOUR_DOMAIN/api/citations

-The front end is accessing another backend, to adjust this you need to:
+Now, we need to tell the frontend to access the correct backend URL:

-- Change the files .env, .env.dev, .env.prod in quotes-front/view
+- Change the files `.env`, `.env.dev` and `.env.prod` in `quotes-front/view`
-- Change the REACT_APP_BACK_URL in quotes-front/skaffold.yaml
+- Change the `REACT_APP_BACK_URL` in q`uotes-front/skaffold.yaml`
 - Redeploy the frontend on dev using skaffold
-- Test the frontend on the cloudrun url of the GCP console
+- Test the frontend on the cloudrun URL shown on the GCP console

 ## One more thing